maso1905/rest_client/README.md

 This project is an application for consuming a REST webservice.
 The REST webservice can be found in my "rest_webservice" repo.
 This application is using Fetch API for GET, POST, PUT (in progress) and DELETE.
 The REST webservice is uploaded on a public server using MySQL which presents courses I have finished at Mid University, Web development program.
+Since this project were more focused on functionality and backend programming, the frontend have not been prioritized.

 ## How To Use